x-govuk/govuk-prototype-rig/docs/about.md

 ---
+order: 1
-title: About
+title: About this project
-description: The GOV.UK Prototype Rig provides all you need to build interactive prototypes that look like pages on GOV.UK.
-These can be used to show ideas to people you work with, and during user research.
+description: The rig provides all you need to build interactive prototypes that look like pages on GOV.UK.
+action: Learn more about this project
+tags:
+  - homepage
 ---

+Prototypes can be used to show ideas to people you work with, and during user research.

 ## Differences from the Prototype Kit